croyleje/lsp-default.nvim/doc/md/api-reference.md

 ### `.extend_lspconfig({opts})`

-The purpose of this function is to allow you to interact with `lspconfig` directly and still get some features lsp-zero offers.
+The purpose of this function is to allow you to interact with `lspconfig` directly and still get some features lsp-default offers.

 It "extends" the default configuration in `lspconfig` by adding the `capabilities` provided by cmp_nvim_lsp.
 And, it creates an autocommand that executes a function everytime a language server is attached to a buffer.